Spencer Wilks: Land Rover

 In 1947, he founded Land Rover around Maurice's design for a small, sturdy, economical, four wheel drive utility vehicle modelled on the Willys Jeep.

 Managerial career

-In 1934, he was appointed managing director of Rover, and became Chairman in 1957.
+In 1934, he was appointed managing director of Rover, and became chairman in 1957.
 In 1962, although retired, he served as a non-executive director; and in 1967, he became President of Rover.

 Private life

 Wilks married Kathleen Edith Hillman (b.
 1891), one of the six daughters of William Hillman.
-He died on 10 March 1971, aged 79.
+He died on 10 March 1971, aged 79 in Glenegedale, a city of the Scottish Islay Island.